Installing 1E DataSync Agent

 DbServerName

-The SQL Server instance name, using a format as specified by Microsoft.
-For example:
+The SQL Server instance name, using a format as specified by Microsoft, refer to Logging In to SQL Server.

 • DbServerFQDN